AlessioCoser/alessiocoser.github.io/_drafts/why-i-avoid-orms.md

 ```

 #### What's wrong here?
-In the JPA implementation, I see two main problems:
+I see two main problems:
 1. **The Employee class should belong to the domain**.
 But it has the details of the database implementation and we shouldn't know where it comes from.
    - has an id (also if I don't need it)
    - is annotated as `@Entity`